 All MFAs are eligible to apply for these positions.
 The Assistants to the Directors are relieved of some teaching responsibilities in order to help with coordinating our visiting writers series, among other duties.

 Alabama Prison Arts + Education Project

 In each spring semester, MFA students have the opportunity to apply for a teaching fellowship through the Alabama Prison Arts + Education Project (APAEP).
-These fellowships include a full teaching remission in favor of teaching a once-a-week class at an Alabama state prison.
+These fellowships include a full teaching remission in favor of teaching a once-a-week class at a correctional facility.